 - WireGuard.
 It's open source, like OpenVPN, and it’s optimized for both speed and security.
 Plus, it’s less resource-intensive, so it can help conserve battery life.
 It’s supported on Windows, Mac, Android, and iOS apps.

 - Stealth.
-Designed by Proton VPN, this protocol helps mask your VPN usage from DPI (Deep Packet Inspection) systems and internet service providers.
+Designed by Proton VPN, this protocol uses obfuscation technology to mask your VPN usage from DPI (Deep Packet Inspection) systems and internet service providers.
 This makes it invaluable in areas with tight network controls.
-It’s built upon WireGuard tunneled over TLS, so it uses the same encryption as WireGuard.
 Currently, it’s limited to Android, Mac, and iOS apps.

 Kill Switch